-Leslie Shankman-Cohn, NCIDQ, RID, ASID, CAPS, CGP is a partner in the firm of Jill Hertz Interior Design, a division of Eclectic Interiors located in Memphis, TN.
+Leslie Shankman-Cohn, FASID, NCIDQ, RID, CAPS, CGP is a partner in the firm of Jill Hertz Interior Design, a division of Eclectic Interiors located in Memphis, TN.
 She specializes in custom designed furniture; space planning; furnishings and finishes specifications; universal design; “Aging in Style”sm; and sustainable design issues.

-Ms. Shankman-Cohn is a Registered Interior Designer by the State of Tennessee; NCIDQ (National Council of Interior Design Qualifications) certified; a Professional member of the American Society of Interior Designers (ASID); a Certified Aging in Place Specialist (CAPS); and a Certified Green Professional (CGP).
-She is a Past- President of the Tennessee Chapter of ASID, and the 2014 President-Elect of the Tennessee Interior Design Coalition (TIDC).
-Besides being on the boards of two local non-profit environmental groups, she has served on the ASID’s national committee on “Aging in Place”, and has been involved in “Redesigning for an Aging America “, a local consortium focusing the future of Memphis’ city planning and social services.
-The governor of Tennessee appointed Ms. Shankman-Cohn in 2008 as the Interior Design representative on the Board of Architectural and Engineering Examiners for the State of Tennessee, where she served until the end of July 2012.
-In addition, she was the Tennessee Delegate to the NCIDQ National Board and sits on one of their national task forces.
-She is serving in an advisory capacity to the Plough Foundation, helping to implement a pilot program focused on Aging in Place for the City of Memphis.
+Ms. Shankman-Cohn was recently inducted into the College of Fellows of the American Society of Interior Designers (ASID).
+She is a Registered Interior Designer by the State of Tennessee (RID); National Council of Interior Design Qualifications certified (NCIDQ); a Certified Aging in Place Specialist (CAPS); and a Certified Green Professional (CGP).
+She is a Past- President of the Tennessee Chapter of ASID, and the Past- President of the Tennessee Interior Design Coalition (TIDC).
+Besides being on the boards of two local non-profit environmental groups, she has served on the ASID’s national committee on “Aging in Place”.
+The governor of Tennessee appointed Ms. Shankman-Cohn in 2008 as the Interior Design representative on the Board of Architectural and Engineering Examiners for the State of Tennessee (A&E), where she served until the end of July 2012.
+In addition, she was the Tennessee Delegate to the NCIDQ National Board and continues to participate in reviewing dossiers for the Broadly Experienced path to sit for the exam.
+She also teaches the CAPS and UD (Universal design) courses for the National Homebuilders Association (NHBA).